fhiso/legacy-format/data-model.md

 {.note} A structure's tag is not always sufficient to fully define its type; the same tag may have different meanings in different [contexts](#Context).

+{.ednote ...} Once `[PRFX]` is stable, we probably want to re-work tags into one of the following formats:

+-   Every structure has a URI, not a tag; tags are created as part of the serialization format
+-   If a tag name maps to a URI, then the the URI, not the tag name, defines the structure type {/}

 Identifier
 :   A string uniquely identifying this structure within this ELF dataset.
     If present, the identifier MUST contain only non-control ASCII characters